 1973 - He leaves East Timor to study theology in Portugal and Rome.
 While in Portugal he becomes a member of the Salesian Order.
 The Salesians are primarily devoted to the education and welfare of underprivileged youth.

-1974 - The announcement by a new government in Portugal that it intends to withdraw from its colonies divides the East Timorese population and results in the formation of new political groups.
+1974 - The announcement by a new government in Portugal that it intends to withdraw from its colonies divides the East Timorese population and leads to the formation of three new political groups - the leftist Revolutionary Front for an Independent East Timor (Fretilin), the Timorese Democratic Union (UDT), and the Popular Democratic Association of Timor (Apodeti).

-1975 - The rise in the influence of Fretilin causes concern in Indonesia, which fears that East Timor may turn communist.
-As the Portuguese administrators leave, Fretilin troops seize the bulk of the colonial armoury.
+1975 - The rise of Fretilin causes concern in Indonesia, which fears that East Timor may turn communist.

-The UDT, also concerned by the rise of Fretilin, stages an abortive coup d'état on 10 August, leading to a civil war between Fretilin and an anticommunist coalition of UDT and Apodeti.
+The UDT is also concerned by the rise of Fretilin.
+An attempt by the UDT to seize power leads to a civil war between Fretilin and an anticommunist coalition of UDT and Apodeti.
 Fretilin quickly gets the upper hand, occupying most of the province by September, despite the military support given to UDT and Apodeti by Indonesia.

 On 28 November Fretilin proclaims the Democratic Republic of East Timor.
 The UDT and Apodeti call on Jakarta to intervene.